YGOProjectUnderground/Nexus/README.md

 This repository provides updates for custom cards in [Project Ignis: EDOPro](https://github.com/edo9300/edopro), maintained by **Project Underground**.

 Pull requests are not accepted here.
 If you want to contribute, please refer to our guidelines from [CardScripts](https://github.com/YGOProjectUnderground/CardScripts) and [VaultCDB](https://github.com/YGOProjectUnderground/VaultCDB).
+For any questions or support, join our [Discord community](https://discord.gg/NwPa6mwyYx).

 ## How to receive cards & updates